 My Personal Journey

 I took my first yoga class in 1995 at Gold’s Gym and knew my life was about to change.
-In 2003, I discovered Yin Yoga with Paul Grilley and again, I was hooked.
+In 2003, I discovered Yin Yoga with Paul Grilley and, again, I was hooked.
 Prior to becoming a therapist, I was a body worker and plant-based chef – both of which were influenced by Eastern philosophy and alternative healing.

 Getting to Good-Enough

 As a mid-lifer, I’ve developed a new appreciation for the healing power of movement.
 My years working in the health and wellness field taught me there is no separating mind from body, but it took my own “falling” to wake up again.
 I’ve since created a way of working that harnesses the wisdom of yoga with traditional therapy.
-I call this work Embodied Psychotherapy.
+I call this work Mindful Embodied Therapy.

 Your Personal Journey